-'How to Thrive' will be responsible for delivering training and ongoing support to participating schools.
-How to Thrive is a unit housed in Hertfordshire County Council Children's Services Team.
-Lucy Bailey, Head of How to Thrive will be leading the implementation of the project in schools.
+'How to Thrive' will be responsible for directing the project, delivering training and ongoing support to participating schools.
+How to Thrive was originally a unit housed in Hertfordshire County Council, but in 2016 moved to be an independent charity, number 1170591.
+Lucy Bailey, ŒO of How to Thrive will be leading the implementation of the project in schools.

 NIESR is conducting an external evaluation of the project.
-Cinzia Rienzo who has overseen the delivery of academic pupil assessments, will conduct the quantitative analysis of the academic measures.
+Matthew Burnsall will conduct the quantitative analysis of the academic measures.
 The project leader Heather Rolfe will lead a qualitative process evaluation of the programme.
 Other key members of the NIESR team are Nathan Hudson-Sharp.
 Alistair McGuire and Grace Lordan, LSE Health, will provide expert advice on the quantitative evaluation of the academic outcomes.
 Moreover, they will also be responsible for the quantitative analysis of the well-being outcomes.
 Along with NIESR, they will have access to the NPD.